 The LLA profile can be used with any link technology capable of providing the required functionality described in previous sections.
-Whether LLA or ROHC RTP should be implemented thus depends on the characteristics of the link itself.
-For most RTP packet streams, LLA will work exactly as ROHC RTP, while it will be more efficient for packet streams with certain characteristics.
-LLA will never be less efficient than ROHC RTP.
+Thus, whether LLA or ROHC RTP should be implemented depends on the characteristics of the link itself.
+For most RTP packet streams, LLA will work exactly as ROHC RTP, and it will have a higher compression efficiency for packet streams with certain characteristics.
+LLA will never have a lower compression efficiency than ROHC RTP.